rubyreferences/rubyref/_src/README.md

 * continuous:
   * core docs are structured in a logical manner and formatted in a modern GitBook-alike style, the way they can be read for _studying_ Ruby from basics to advanced topics;
 * actual:
-  * as most of docs are taken from Ruby sources (and some from ruby-lang.org repository), the reference is relatively easy to update for the new version of Ruby;
+  * as most of the docs are taken from Ruby sources (and some from ruby-lang.org repository), the reference is relatively easy to update for the new version of Ruby;
 * accessible:
-  * static site with modern, mobile-ready design is easy to bookmark, read from mobile, and navigate in continous or random way.
+  * static site with modern, mobile-ready design is easy to bookmark, read from mobile, and navigate in a continuous or random way.

 ## Source guide